2025-05-14

 • Manual observation

-• And sometimes, living with the mess for a bit
+• And, sometimes, living with the mess for a bit

-If you automate too soon, you risk encoding assumptions into scripts that outlive their usefulness—or worse, silently fail in ways no one sees coming.
+If you automate too soon, you risk encoding assumptions into scripts that outlive their usefulness, or worse, silently fail in ways no one sees coming.

 Here’s What I’m Holding Off On

-• Modular code
+• Modular, testable code

-• Manual transfers where needed
+• Manual deployments where needed

 • Clarity in every step

-3. My Own Publishing Workflow
+3. Publishing Workflow

-Yes, this blog could be fully automated—from Obsidian to GitHub to production.
+Yes, this blog could be fully automated, from Obsidian to GitHub to production.

 But that friction?
-I choose it—on purpose.
+I choose it, on purpose.

 It forces me to look at the post one more time.
 To push it with intention.
 To stay involved in the act of shipping.
-That pause lets me refine the subtle stuff—the tone, the timing, the intention.
+That pause lets me refine the subtle stuff, the tone, the timing, the intention.

 Wrapping It Up